SPM: Single Point of Maintenance

 The concept of a single point of maintenance dictates that frequently used elements should be defined, and modified, in a single location.
 Duplication of such elements increases the difficulty of change, may decrease clarity and increases the likelihood of inconsistency.

 There are three contraventions of Single Point of Maintenance that are easy to detect:

 - SPM-1: Magic Numbers

-Numeric literals (other than 0 or 1) have been hard-coded into the program.
+Numeric literals (other than 0 or 1) have been hard-coded into the body of a program.

 - SPM-2: Magic Strings

 A string literal has been hard-coded into a statement that influences the flow of a program.

 An identical or largely similar section of code appears in two or more places in the same source code file.